 The downside is that at some point the belt will need to be replaced, the time frame depends on whether you’re a casual or heavy listener.

 Belts are cheap though and you can pick one up for a couple of bucks online.
 Before you can use your turntable you’ll need to install the belt.
 It’s pretty easy – just read the instructions and follow this video made by Audio Technica…

 This turntable runs a DC Servo controlled motor with a professional platter made from aluminum.
 It’s worth noting here that because the body of this turntable is lighter than the more sturdy, higher end ones you may experience skipping when there’s movement close to the unit.

-You can minimize this by placing your turntable on a solid surface and use a spirit-level to make sure it’s level.
+You can minimize this by placing your turntable on a solid surface and use a level to make sure it’s level.
 A solid cabinet will do the trick and having it in a room with carpeted or tiled floors will help absorb movement from passersby.

 Tonearm and Cartridge

 This turntable comes with a straight tonearm that’s fixed to the headshell meaning the Integral Dual Magnet Phono Cartridge can’t be upgraded.
 The turntable has no adjustment features for counterweight, anti-skate or height adjustment.

 But this is not necessarily a drawback… The turntable comes out already factory calibrated with a tracking force of about 3g, this means more protection for your records and you won’t need to fiddle around with all kinds of settings.

 The tonearm is also fully automatic.
 When you hit start the tonearm will automatically move to the beginning of the record.
 This is great if you’re like me – a klutz – since there’s no risk of accidentally scratching your vinyl.